alfu32/klog/README.md

 ### LoggerMessageBroadcaster

-receives messages (`LogMessage`s) from loggers and dispatches them to the `LoggingEventListener`s
+receives messages (`LogMessage`s) from loggers and dispatches them to the `LogMessageListener`s

 Should be configured at the application entry point.
 The configuration is done programmatically using the constructor.

-If you need a cofiguration based on text files (.properties,xml,json,ini,...etc. ) you can choose whatever solution you deem fit for the task:  parsing the text file configuration into a list of LoggingEventListener.
+If you need a cofiguration based on text files (.properties,xml,json,ini,...etc. ) you can choose whatever solution you deem fit for the task:  parsing the text file configuration into a list of LogMessageListener.

 Note: Text based configurations are used to make the application admin-friendly.
 If you are the dev and the administrator at the same time there's no point on using text based config.